rocketechgroup/dbt-container-for-bigquery/README.md

 ```

 ### Run DBT commands inside the container
-To run the DBT job inside the Docker container, the following environment variables are required
+To run DBT commands inside the Docker container, the following environment variables are required
 ```
 PROJECT_ID=<GCP project id where DBT will persist data to>
 LOCATION=<Location of where DBT will read & persist data to>